top of page

 Sayanti Bhattacharya MD

 A seed is small, yet resilient.
 It carries within it the potential to become something far greater than itself.
 But before that can happen, it must first break free from the very thing that has kept it safe.
-A small seed has the potential within it to become something far greater than itself A seed has to break free from it's protective shell to grow The Paradox of Protection A seed’s outer shell protects it from the elements—harsh conditions, drought, and uncertainty.
-It al
+A small seed has the potential within it to become something far greater than itself The Paradox of Protection A seed’s outer shell protects it from the elements—harsh conditions, drought, and uncertainty.
+It allows the seed to survive.
+Yet, here lies the paradox: the sam

 Sayanti Bhattacharya MD